cmacdonell/carpentry/DCvsSWC.md

 --------------------------------------
 Before we dive into differences, a brief word on the similarities.
-Both SWC and DC are needed, and either bootcamp will offer important skills that are beneficial to people with any of the "challenges" mentioned above.
+Both SWC and DC are needed, and either bootcamp will offer important skills that are beneficial to people with any of the tasks and challenges mentioned above.
 In particular, I think there are important benefits that come from the carpentry bootcamps regardless of the particular skills taught.